-- size Lists the section sizes and the total size for the given object files - strings Outputs, for each given file, the sequences of printable characters that are of at least the specified length (defaulting to four); for object files, it prints, by default, only the strings from the initializing and loading sections while for other types of files, it scans the entire file - strip Discards symbols from object files - libiberty Contains routines used by various GNU programs, including getopt, obstack, strerror, strtol, and strtoul - libbfd The Binary File Descriptor library - libopcodes A library for dealing with opcodes-the "readable text" versions of instructions for the processor; it is used for building utilities like objdump.
+Displays information about the given object file, with options controlling the particular objdump information to display; the information shown is useful to programmers who are working on the compilation tools ranlib Generates an index of the contents of an archive and stores it in the archive; the index lists all of the symbols defined by archive members that are relocatable object files readelf Displays information about ELF type binaries size Lists the section sizes and the total size for the given object files strings Outputs, for each given file, the sequences of printable characters that are of at least the specified length (defaulting to four); for object files, it prints, by default, only the strings from the initializing and loading sections while for other types of files, it scans the entire file strip Discards symbols from object files libiberty Contains routines used by various GNU programs, including getopt, obstack, strerror, strtol, and strtoul libbfd The Binary File Descriptor library libopcodes A library for dealing with opcodes-the "readable text" versions of instructions for the processor; it is used for building utilities like objdump.

-10.10.
+10.11.
 GCC-4.1.1